geirskjo/binparse/README.md

 binparse
 =========

-simple library to simplify writing of binary parsers.
+simple library to simplify writing of binary parsers when you have only partial information of the structure.
+When ctypes structures might be the right approach, but you do not have all elements of the structure, padding the data can be tedious.
+Also, in this library, a convertion function can be provided pr. structure to do further parsing or computations on the values.

 ## Usage